 Your ticket to 40,000 free points (and a $75 flight to Asia) is in the American Express Business Gold Rewards Card.
 Just take 3 minutes to

-As soon as you hang up the phone, get yourself an
+As soon as you close that tab, get yourself an

 And that's it!
 You'll be enjoying authentic dim sum in no time.